stride3d/stride-docs/en/manual/files-and-folders/building-the-game/setup.md

 ## Single file and include native libraries

 By default, building will create a `.dll` file for every package used by the project.
-These files can be embeded in the application executable itself by enabling **Publish single file**.
+These files can be embedded in the application executable itself by enabling **Publish single file**.

 Despite it's name, this option **still won't make the game a single file**, as it won't embed the native libraries used by Stride.
 For that, you'll have to additionally enable **Include native libraries for self extract**.

 > [!NOTE]
-> Even with all these options enabled, Stride will still produce an additional folder for it's assets named `data`, that needs to be included when shipping the game.
+> Even with all these options enabled, Stride will still produce an additional folder for it's assets named `data`, that needs to be included with the game.

 ### [Visual Studio](#tab/visual-studio)